LuisGustavoBR/linuxtips-linux-for-cloud-native/01 - Hybrid Lab Environment and SSH/README.md

 ---

-# 1.3 Local Lab Environment: VirtualBox and Ubuntu Server
+# Module 1 - Lesson 3: Creating the Virtual Machine and Installing Ubuntu Server

-## Creating the Virtual Machine
+## 1. Creating the Virtual Machine

 Open VirtualBox and create a new virtual machine using the following recommended settings: